For years, Colorado cake artist Jack Phillips has endured targeted attacks against him and his business, Masterpiece Cakeshop.

 It all started in 2012 when the Colorado Civil Rights Commission pursued legal action against him after he respectfully declined a request to create a custom-designed cake celebrating a same-sex wedding.

-On June 4, 2018, Jack finally received the victory he deserved in that case.
-In a 7-to-2 ruling in favor of Jack, the U.S. Supreme Court held that the state had acted with “clear and impermissible hostility” toward Jack’s religious beliefs, violating the First Amendment.
+In June 2018, Jack finally received the victory he deserved in that case.
+In a 7-to-2 ruling, the U.S. Supreme Court held that the state had acted with “clear and impermissible hostility” toward Jack’s religious beliefs, violating the First Amendment.

 It should have ended there.
 But just when Jack thought he could breathe a sigh of relief, the same Colorado government agency decided to pursue Jack a second time—mere weeks after the high court’s decision.
-This time around, Colorado officials came after Jack because he declined to design a custom cake celebrating a gender transition.
+This time around, Colorado officials came after Jack because he declined to create a custom cake celebrating and symbolizing a gender transition.

 But Jack’s legal journey is still not over!
-The individual who requested the gender-transition cake (and who also happens to be an attorney) wasn’t satisfied and decided to sue Jack in state court.
-And, unfortunately, a Colorado trial court allowed this lawsuit to move forward.
+The individual who requested the gender-transition cake (and who also happens to be an attorney) decided to sue Jack in state court.
+Unfortunately, a Colorado trial ruled Jack could be forced to express things he does not believe.
+And a state appeals court affirmed that judgment.
 But Jack is not backing down.